People

 MSc.
 Student (UEA Plant Genetics and Crop Improvement)

 Henry worked with Yaomin to develop and test synthetic programmable transcription factors and cognate promoters.
-Henry went on to study plant protection as a PhD student at Rothamsted Research, UK and is now a post-doc at the John Innes Centre, UK.
+Henry went on to study plant protection as a PhD student at Rothamsted Research, UK and pursued a post-doc at the John Innes Centre, UK.

 Oleg Raitskin, 2016-2019